Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 "Hmph.
 In what way?"

-"Beg pardon.
+"Beg _pardon_.
 I forget!
 You drones have no aesthetic sense.
 Your droll skirmish _was one thing...
 It almost put me to sleep, but this here?
 Well, I'd say the colony is due a promotion._"

 "I recall no 'droll skirmish'."

 "The one where these **maggots** surfaced!
-Loathsome little worms plotting together with Agnus, then deserting their duty like the **cowards** they are! **Truly disgusting.** A disgrace to the colony!
-And that goes for the ones who croaked for nothing too.
+Loathsome little worms plotting together with Agnus, then deserting their duty like the **cowards** they are! **Truly disgusting.** A _disgrace_ to the colony!
+And that goes for the ones who _croaked_ for nothing too.
 Even calling that 'droll' is a disservice to the word!"

 Eunie: "_'Croaked for nothing'...?_"

 Noah: "I know you see us as enemies...
 But this...?"

 Lanz: "_It's our friends you're talkin' about...
-Even Mwamba, back then...
+Even Mwamba,... back then...
 How_ **DARE YOU?!!!**"

 "**SILENCE, MAGGOTS!!!** You must still be tired from fighting... **Rejoice, then!** You will give me great pleasure as I crush you!"
-And he stepped on the ground, sent a slash like beams popped from the ground at the group.
-The group raised their weapons to defense, but it was Zeon whom reacted the quickest, raised his shield at the center of impact.
-The power get deflected aside.
-The other soldiers gaped open their mouth, except a few, at his courage to defy the Consul.
-The few included Kite.
+And he kicked on the ground, sending a slash-like beam that swooshed at the group.
+The group raised their weapons to defend, but it was Zeon whom reacted the quickest, raised his shield at the center of impact.
+The attack got deflected sideways.
+The other soldiers gaped open their mouth, except a few (including Kite), at his courage to defy the Consul.
 "What do you think you're doing?!"

-"The words of an idle man who orders others around," and he pointed his sword at the Consul, "or the words of rebels who risked their lives for us. **Which do you think is worth more?!**" And he returned a slash beam at the Consul.
+"The words of an idle man, who orders others around," and he pointed his sword at the Consul, "or the words of rebels who risked their lives for us. **Which do you think is worth more?!**" And he returned a slash beam at the Consul.

 "**SILENCE!**" Without even twitching a finger, a bubble shield grew around him that blocked such attack.
 "This is insubordination!"
 Zeon and Noah exchanged glance through the tip of their eyes.
-Then, they heard the Consul's movement.
-He'd jumped high into the air and, with hands crossed, were landing on top of them, sending them flying into the air together with some rocks.
-As he landed, he kicked the rocks at the group.
+Then, they heard the Consul jumping high up into the air and, with hands crossed, landed just in front of where they were standing, sending them flying into the air together with some rocks.
+After he landed, he kicked the rocks at the group.
 In mid-air, the group shielded such incoming boulders.

 After he landed, Zeon dashed towards the Consul and pierced at him, which he easily dodged.
 Then, he blocked a hit from the Consul.
-It was a one-man show for now.
-The others were watching. "**GO, NOAH!**" He jumped up and pierced his sword on the floor, destroying the ground below.
+A one-man show between Zeon and the Consul.
+The others were watching. "**GO, NOAH!**" He jumped up and pierced his sword on the floor, destroying the ground below while sending dust that obstruct the way of sights.
 The Consul kicked 360° to clear the dust.

 "Where?"
-He could see the other Ouroboros, but not Zeon, Noah, and Mio.
-"Stupid maggot!
-Where did he-"
+He could see the other Ouroboros, but not Zeon, Noah, and Mio. "_Stupid maggot!_ Where did he-"

 "Don't you realize?"
 Zeon was still beside him.
 We didn't see him just now.
 Then, he turned around to look at the Ferronis.
 Noah and Mio had launched themselves at the Flame Clock.
 It was too late for him to do anything.
 "The maggot that **feasts** on our dead...
 That would be you!"

 "Madness!
 You seek death then, Zeon?"

 "We want to live. **That is why** we fight."
-And the other Kevesi soldiers had the Consul surrounded.
+And the other Kevesi soldiers walked forward and surrounded the Consul.
 He watched them drew their blades pointing at him.
 Noah and Mio rejoined the group. "**Prepare yourself, CONSUL B!!!**"

 "Why you...
 You good-for-nothing imbecile!"
 And he transformed into his Moebius form.
 "All defectors must be eradicated!"